 Where’s this data coming from?

 The Recorded Future Cyber Daily email identifies specific technical indicators published recently that are currently trending in noteworthy ways.
-These IT security trends are culled from reporting by over 750,000 web sources across seven languages (as of October 2016).
+These IT security trends are culled from reporting by over 800,000 web sources across in over 13 languages.

 What’s the difference between the (free) Cyber Daily and the Premium Cyber Daily I receive as a client?